What Are the Components of an Appraisal?

-Their home's purchase is the most important transaction most people could ever make.
-It doesn't matter if a primary residence, an additional vacation property or a rental fixer upper, purchasing real property is a complex financial transaction that requires multiple parties to see it through.
+Their home's purchase can be the most important transaction many people may ever consider.
+Whether it's a primary residence, a seasonal vacation home or an investment, purchasing real property is a detailed transaction that requires multiple parties to pull it all off.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

 So, who makes sure the value of the real estate is consistent with the purchase price?
-This is where the appraiser comes in.
+This is where you meet the appraiser.
 We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from ABS Appraisal Service, Inc. will ensure, you as an interested party, are informed.

 Cost Approach

-This is where we pull information on local construction costs, the cost of labor and other elements to calculate how much it would cost to build a property comparable to the one being appraised.
-This estimate usually sets the upper limit on what a property would sell for.
+Here, we use information on local building costs, labor rates and other factors to determine how much it would cost to construct a property comparable to the one being appraised.
+This figure commonly sets the maximum on what a property would sell for.
 The cost approach is also the least used method.

-Appraisers get to know the subdivisions in which they appraise.
-They innately understand the value of specific features to the homeowners of that area.
-Then, the appraiser researches recent sales in the vicinity and finds properties which are 'comparable' to the real estate being appraised.
-Using knowledge of the value of certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.
+Appraisers get to know the communities in which they work.
+They innately understand the value of particular features to the people of that area.
+Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the subject in question.
+By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

-• Say, for example, the comparable has a fireplace and the subject does not, the appraiser may subtract the value of a fireplace from the sales price of the comparable.
+• Say, for example, the comparable property has an irrigation system and the subject doesn't, the appraiser may subtract the value of an irrigation system from the sales price of the comparable.

-Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-When it comes to associating a value with features of homes in Livingston County, ABS Appraisal Service, Inc. can't be beat.
-This approach to value is typically given the most consideration when an appraisal is for a home sale.
+After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+When it comes to associating a value with features of homes in Howell and Livingston, ABS Appraisal Service, Inc. can't be beat.
+The sales comparison approach to value is usually given the most weight when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach

-A third way of valuing real estate is sometimes employed when an area has a measurable number of rental properties.
-In this situation, the amount of income the property generates is factored in with income produced by comparable properties to give an indicator of the current value.
+A third way of valuing a property is sometimes used when a neighborhood has a reasonable number of renter occupied properties.
+In this situation, the amount of revenue the property generates is factored in with other rents in the area for comparable properties to determine the current value.

 Arriving at a Value Conclusion